 QA/QC samples will be collected according to the QAPP.
-Additional analyses may be included based on field observations.
+Additional lab analyses may be included based on field observations.
 Groundwater samples will be properly transported to a NYSDOH ELAP-certified laboratory under chain of custody procedures.
-A summary of analyses and methods can be found in Table 2 and Table 4 in the QAPP.
+A summary of analyses and methods can be found in Table 3 in the QAPP.